uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

 ## How Do I Share a Collection with Others?

 Before sharing a Collection with others, you will need to first [create a Collection](#how-do-i-create-a-collection) you administer.
-If the Endpoint is a [Globus Connect Personal Endpoint](#how-do-i-install-globus-connect-personal), then you will also need to [enable Collection sharing for your Globus account](#how-do-i-enable-collection-sharing-for-my-globus-account).
+If the Collection is a [Globus Connect Personal Collection](#how-do-i-install-globus-connect-personal), then you will also need to [enable Collection sharing for your Globus account](#how-do-i-enable-collection-sharing-for-my-globus-account).
 If these prerequisites have been met, then you are ready to setup a Collection to be shared with others.
 Please follow the instructions below.

 1. [Get onto the Globus Web App](#how-do-i-get-onto-the-globus-web-app).
 1. [Find the Collection](#how-do-i-find-collections-i-created-or-own) you wish to share.
 In this case we are looking for the "customer-share" Collection.